ChiomaScripts/My-Portfolio/Emotion Annotation of Customer Reviews/README.md

 ## Steps
 1. Data collection by scraping Yelp and Trustpilot websites for customer reviews.
+2. Data cleaning and preprocessing.
-2. Manually annotated over 4k reviews, focused on the 5 distinct emotions.
+3. Manually annotated over 4k reviews, focused on the 5 distinct emotions.
-3. Create an emotion dictionary for emotions.
+4. Create an emotion dictionary for emotions.
-4. Automatic annotation of over 18k reviews with a custom function in Python.
+5. Automatic annotation of over 18k reviews with a custom function in Python.
-5. EDA to gain insights into the spread of emotions.
+6. EDA to gain insights into the spread of emotions.
-6. Train a machine-learning model for emotion prediction.
+7. Train a machine-learning model for emotion prediction.

 ## Technologies
 - Python (Requests, BeautifulSoup, NLTK, Pandas, NumPy, Scikit Learn)